AdobeDocs/experience-platform.en/help/edge/commands/configure/orgid.md

 ## Org ID using the Web SDK tag extension

-Enter the org ID in the **[!UICONTROL IMS organization ID]** text field when configuring the extension.
+Enter the org ID in the **[!UICONTROL IMS organization ID]** text field when [configuring the tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.